Student Account Policies

 You may be eligible for tuition deferment if your employer reimburses you for educational costs.
 In order to qualify, you will need to complete an Employer Reimbursement Deferment Form and return it to the Bursar’s office with a verification letter from your employer.
 This letter must indicate the specific amount or the extent of your tuition benefit.

 There is a $45.00 fee to participate in this program.
 The application form should be submitted to the Bursar’s office by the semester payment due date, along with any tuition or fees which your employer will not cover (although we will accept the form until the end of the second week of classes, you will be responsible for any late fees that may have been charged up until then).

 You are responsible for paying the deferred portion of your account balance no more than three weeks after grade reports have been mailed, regardless of whether your employer has reimbursed you at that point.
 If payment is not received by this deadline, late fees will be charged retroactively, dating back to the original semester due date.

 Your bill will reflect your financial aid eligibility only after you have signed and returned your award letter.
 Pending financial aid will then appear under the “Memos and Authorizations” section of your bill and will reduce the amount you will be expected to pay.

 - Student Loans: Pending Federal Direct loans (subsidized and unsubsidized) will appear on your bill as memo items.
 If you are a first time borrower at The College of Saint Rose, you will need to sign a master promissory note prior to the disbursement of your first loan(s).
-A Parent Loan will not appear as a memo item on your bill unless you have completed and returned the Plus Loan option form to the Financial Aid Office.
+A Parent Loan will not appear as a memo item on your bill unless your parent has completed and returned the Plus Loan option form to the Financial Aid Office.
 Please note that alternative loans will not appear on your account as a memo item, but if you are processing an alternative loan, you may call the Bursar’s office for a calculation of any remaining amount to be paid.